nebaughman/Katapult/README.md

 - Javalin's request `Context` instance
 - At most one parameter annotated with `@Body` (explained below)
-- Any other instance available to the configured Guice Injector
+- Any other instances available to the configured dependency injector

 Katapult adds a convenience `@Body` annotation, which transforms the request body into an object (via Javalin's `Context.getBodyAsClass(..)`) and injects it into the handler function.
 An endpoint handler function might look like: